 Commitment to conservation and the environment

-- EBMUD values conservation and water reuse, especially in times of drought, and works to reuse flushed water when possible.
+- EBMUD values conservation and water reuse, especially in times of drought, and works to reuse flushed water when possible by capturing the flushed water and reusing it to irrigate school playing fields, public grounds or our watershed lands.

 - EBMUD neutralizes chloraminated water before it enters storm drains to prevent impacts to aquatic life or habitats.